 - Set school targets (termly and yearly)

-- Plan how and when monitoring and reviews will take place
+- Plan who will carry out monitoring and reviews, and how and when they will take place

 Step 3: continue to review provision termly